-- Ministers employed by section 501(c)(3) organizations. - Self-employed ministers.
-A selfemployed minister is treated as employed by a tax-exempt organization that is a qualified employer. - 3) Ministers who meet all three of the following requirements. - Are employed by organizations that are not section 501(c)(3) organizations. - Function as ministers in their dayto-day professional responsibilities with their employers. - c) Do not share common religious bonds with their employers.
+- 1) Ministers employed by section 501(c)(3) organizations. - Self-employed ministers.
+A self-employed minister is treated as employed by a tax-exempt organization that is a qualified employer. - 3) Ministers (chaplains) who meet all three of the following requirements. - a) They are employed by organizations that are not section 501(c)(3) organizations. - b) They function as ministers in their day-to-day professional responsibilities with their employers. - c) They do not share common religious bonds with their employers.